FIAF/fiaf-cataloguing-manual/markdown/0003-introduction/en.md

 The embodiment of a moving image Work/Variant.
 Manifestations include all analogue, digital and online media.
 Manifestation information can include a description of what the particular Manifestation should ideally contain, regardless of the Items held in the archive.
-For example: The original release time of a film is 1:30:00, but the Manifestation held at the archive is missing footage so is shorter.
+For example: The original release time of a film is 1:30:00, but the Item held at the archive is missing footage so is shorter.

 **Item**